knative/docs/docs/serving/using-auto-tls.md

     - In this type, your cluster does not need to be able to talk to your DNS server.
 You just need to map your domain to the IP of the cluser ingress.
-    - When using HTTP-01 challenge, **a certificate will be provisioned per Knative Service.** Certificate provision per namespace is not supported when using HTTP-01 challenge.
+    - When using HTTP-01 challenge, **a certificate will be provisioned per Knative Service.**
+    - **HTTP-01 does not support provisioning a certificate per namespace.**

 ## Before you begin